Nesto (company)

+Nesto Inc. (styled as nesto) is a Canadian financial technology company and digital mortgage lender headquartered in Montreal, Quebec.
+Founded in 2018 as a digital mortgage broker, the company transitioned to a direct lender by 2022.
+Following its 2024 acquisition of CMLS Group, nesto expanded into commercial mortgage lending and grew to approximately CA$73 billion in mortgage assets under administration as of 2025.

 History

 Nesto was founded by Malik Yacoubi and Karim Benabdallah.
 The two then collaborated with Diagram's Daniel Robichaud, who suggested enhancing transparency in Canada's mortgage market.
 In 2018, joined by Chase Belair and Damien Charbonneau, they established nesto.
 The product was launched in 2019.

 In June 2020, nesto raised CA$11.5 million in Series A funding.

 In January 2021, nesto announced a partnership with real estate agency Proprio Direct.
 In May 2021, Equitable Bank launched a digital mortgage service in partnership with nesto.

 By June 2021, nesto had partnered with 11 mortgage providers, including Toronto-Dominion Bank.
 The company also raised CA$76 million in a Series B round that month led by PCM Encore, the Family Office of Michael Paulus.

 As of June 2021, 50% of Nesto's mortgage volume was in Quebec, 40% in Ontario, and 10% elsewhere in Canada.

 In December 2022, IGM Financial purchased a minority stake in nesto and partnered with the company for the launch of its Mortgage Cloud service, stating that nesto would provide white label mortgage services to IG clients.
-Nesto secured CAD $80 million (USD $58 million) in Series C funding that same month.
+Nesto secured CAD $80 million (US$58 million) in Series C funding that same month.

 By the end of 2022, the company had raised over CA$165 million.
 Investors included Investissement Québec, BMO Capital Partners, the National Bank of Canada’s corporate venture capital arm, NAventures, Portage Ventures, and Power Corporation of Canada.

 In December 2023, Canada Life announced that the company had entered into a partnership with nesto.
 The move followed Canada Life's decision to exit the residential mortgage market in 2022, with Nesto taking over the management of existing and maturing mortgages.
 In 2024, the company acquired CMLS Group.
-As of 2025, nesto’s mortgage assets under administration are reported at around $70 billion.
+As of 2025, nesto's mortgage assets under administration are reported at around $70 billion.